-- Program 12 timed events up to 7 days in advance! - Capable of both manual and automated operation. - Perfect for either grab or time-integrated sampling. - Long battery life; recharges conveniently using the USB port on any PC. - All stainless-steel sample flow path ensures inertness, improving accuracy.
+- · Program up to 12 timed events! - · Capable of both manual and automated operation. - · Perfect for either grab or time-integrated sampling. - Long battery life; recharges conveniently using the USB port on any PC. - · All stainless steel sample flow path ensures inertness, improving accuracy.